Last Updated on by Karl

 With Keap, you can accept credit cards, set up recurring charges, store data, and send automatic reminders.

-If you run a subscription business or Sass, you can store card info directly in your CRM and charge clients monthly or weekly.
+If you run a subscription business or SaaS, you can store card info directly in your CRM and charge clients monthly or weekly.

 If I had to sum it up – Keap makes it easier for clients to pay you.
 With Keap, you can accept: